Skip to main content

 Key takeaways

-There are tax consequences if 529 funds are used to pay for anything other than qualified education expenses.
-Consider speaking with a financial planner about the best strategy for your family’s situation if you have an overfunded 529 account.
+There can be tax consequences if 529 funds are used to pay for anything other than qualified education expenses.
+Consider speaking with a financial professional about the best strategy for your family’s situation if you have an overfunded 529 account.

-With outstanding student loans now exceeding one trillion dollars1, there’s a big emphasis on what can be done to relieve families of the burden of student loan debt.
-However, some families face another problem – they saved too much money in a 529 college savings plan.
-It can be shocking that it’s actually possible to save more money than is needed to pay for college education expenses.
-But it’s more common than you might think.
-For example, if you saved for four years of private schooling in a 529, and your child decides to go to a community college for a couple years and then transfer to a state school, you’ll end up with remaining funds in your account.
+With outstanding student loans now exceeding $1.7 trillion, there’s a big emphasis on what can be done to relieve families of the burden of student loan debt.
+However, some families face another problem — they saved too much money in a 529 college savings plan.
+While that may seem an unlikely possibility for some, it does happen.
+For example, if you’ve saved enough to cover four years of private schooling in a 529, and your child decides to go to a community college for a couple years and then transfer to a state school, you could end up with remaining funds in your account.

 Why is this a problem?
 There are tax consequences if 529 funds are used to pay for anything other than qualified education expenses.